Why Enterprise Architecture?

 There are four major activities:

-Envision initial architecture
+- Envision initial architecture

 The enterprise architects will spend several days developing initial, high-level models of the enterprise architecture.
 This will be a face-to-face, initial architecture envisioning session where the scope is the entire organization, not just a single IT solution.
 Ideally, this is done in an agile modeling room to streamline the communication and collaborative modeling efforts.
 Such a room is large with lots of whiteboard space, enabling the team to work on several models in parallel. each of which has its own section of wall space.
 The primary purpose of this session is for the EA team to develop a common understanding, at least a high level, for the current state of the enterprise architecture and a vision for how the team would like to see it evolve.
 Secondary outcomes include creating some initial artifacts.
 The enterprise architects will evolve these artifacts over time, meeting one another for the first time, and building bonds between the team members.
 Potential challenges to this activity include getting an agile modeling room, and the logistics of getting the right people together at the same time.

-Collaborate with business stakeholders
+- Collaborate with business stakeholders

 On a regular basis, enterprise architects work with business stakeholders to understand their needs.
 They work with them to envision the future, and help educate them on the possibilities and constraints of technology.
 This collaboration may be in the form of working sessions, presentations, or one-on-one conversations.
 These sessions occur as needed, and at times it can be difficult to gain access to stakeholders as they are often very busy people.

-Collaborate with IT stakeholders
+- Collaborate with IT stakeholders

 Disciplined agile EAs will spend the majority of their time, 80 to 90% of it typically, working as members of IT delivery teams.
 By doing this, they bring their knowledge, vision, and skills to the team in a pragmatic, hands-on manner.
 The teams will often take on the role of architecture owners.
-Enterprise architects will also work with other IT stakeholders, including operations engineers, support staff, and the data management team.
+Enterprise architects will also work with other IT stakeholders, including operation engineers, support staff, and the data management team.
 They need to understand their needs.

-Evolve architecture assets
+- Evolve architecture assets

 The enterprise architecture team, or at least the portion of the team who is currently available, will meet on a regular basis.
 They evolve the enterprise architecture assets based on their learning.
 A common pattern we have seen it for the team to meet every Friday afternoon for two hours.
 They discuss what they have learned that week from working on delivery teams and working with their various stakeholders.
 The result of the meeting often is that the enterprise architects may take on action items to update existing artifacts.
 These artifacts may include EA models, reference architectures, development guidelines, and white papers.
 When a new major topic arises, such as the potential adoption of a new platform or a merger with another organization, they schedule agile modeling sessions.
 They explore the newly discovered topics during these sessions.